F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models: Conclusion

 \section{Conclusion}

 In this study, we propose a plug-in method to enhance the sampling algorithm.
-By fully harnessing the potential capacity of the latent diffusion model---such as modifying the skip-connection at the right time, using the property of the decoder, which is a $\beta$-VAE trained with small KL-constraints, ignoring a small amount of noise in the final feature to reschedule the discretizing method, and choosing the proper ODE solver via truncation error analysis---we can sample a high-quality image with limited inference budget and avoid the need for additional training.
+By fully harnessing the potential capacity of the latent diffusion model---such as modifying the skip-connection at the right time, using the property of the decoder, ignoring a small amount of noise in the final feature to reschedule the discretizing method, and choosing the proper ODE solver via truncation error analysis---we can sample a high-quality image with limited inference budget and avoid the need for additional training.